Welcome to Aguas Calientes

 Also known as Machu Picchu Pueblo, this town lies in a deep gorge below the ruins.
 A virtual island, it’s cut off from all roads and enclosed by stone cliffs, towering cloud forest, and two rushing rivers.
-Despite its gorgeous location, Aguas Calientes has always been a bit of a no-man’s land, with a large itinerant population, slack services that count on one-time customers and an architectural tradition of rebar and...
+Despite its gorgeous location, Aguas Calientes has the feel of a gold rush town, with a large itinerant population, slack services that count on one-time customers and an architectural tradition of rebar and...
 Read More

 Aguas Calientes activities

 7-Day Lima and Cusco Tour with Overnight at Machu Picchu